Tower Grove East

 History

-The TGE neighborhood was originally part of La Petite Prairie, which was settled by the French in the early 1700s.
-By the 1850s much of the property was owned by German Catholics, recent immigrants from Germany’s 1848 civil war.
-They built comfortable homes and began creating a community toward the end of the 1800s.
-Blocks were developed, upon which many of the prosperous German immigrants built grand homes.
+Tower Grove East was originally part of La Petite Prairie, settled by the French in the early 1700s.
+By the 1850s, much of the land was owned by German Catholics who immigrated after Germany’s 1848 civil war and began building homes and forming a community in the late 1800s.

 Tower Grove East Neighborhood Association